Quench: The Cleaner, Greener, More Affordable Water Cooler for Savannah

 Like many older cities, Savannah has cast iron pipes, which are prone to corrosion and biofilm contamination from chemical reactions.
 These reactions create clusters of pipe deterioration and bacteria along the inside of the pipe, resulting in a “rotten egg” taste and smell.
 To combat the corrosion and biofilm contamination that has become synonymous with older cast iron pipes, many municipal water departments add high levels of chlorine, which has its own taste and smell issues.

-Quench Water Coolers – A Better Drinking Water Solution in Savannah
+Quench Water Coolers – A Better Drinking Water System for Savannah

 I want to thank the team at Quench for the quick, professional installation of our new water system.
 You and your installation team made the process very simple and timely from start to finish.
 I highly recommend your product as an alternative to water bottles!
 Bay Area Regional Medical Center